🌱 Patterns of Existence

 From a young age, I found myself drawn not only to questions of existence, but to the patterns that seemed to underlie it.
 My earliest exposure came through the Lord’s Prayer, specifically the line “on Earth as it is in Heaven.”
 Even as a child, something about that phrase struck me as profound — it hinted at a structural resonance between worlds.
 That early seed later flourished into what I now call Similarity Theory.

 As I matured, I encountered the Hermetic maxim “As above, so below,” and recognised it not merely as a mystical saying, but as a universal principle echoed across spiritual, philosophical, and scientific traditions.
-This idea — that the microcosm reflects the macrocosm — became a foundation for my thinking.
+This idea — that the microcosm reflects the macrocosm — became a guiding lens for my thinking.

 At one point, I considered how a scientist might study the entire universe: surely, one would need samples from every corner of it.
 But then I realised that Earth already holds an incredible diversity of life and matter — far more complex and abundant than what we observe in most of the visible cosmos.
 In that sense, Earth itself is a condensation of universal variety.
 I began studying the patterns within this abundance and looking for resonances across scales — between what is below and what may exist above.
 This is where the roots of Similarity Theory took hold.